apache/ranger/PyTest-KMS-HDFS/test_kms/readme.md

    - Generation of data key from EZ key and checks for presence of EDEK and DEK.
    - Decryption of EDEK to get back DEK.

+---

+## `test_keyOps_policy.py`

+Handles **operations on keys based on policy enforcement**.
+Checks Key operation by giving incremental access to each opeartion one by one i.e `create, rollover, getKeyVersion, getMetadata, generateeek, decrypteek, delete`